Leadership Ensemble

 Jeanne's Bio

 Jeanne (she/her) founded Traveling Players Ensemble to give theatre students a joyful, rigorous, and nurturing artistic community to grow up in.
 She serves as both Producing Artistic and Executive Director, including vision and creative leadership for all educational and artistic activities, organizational direction, and staff management.
-She collaborates with staff on programming and marketing.
-She coordinates with the board on partnership development, finances, budgeting, fundraising, and strategic planning.

 Read More